Dexedrine Detox & Rehab

 Withdrawal symptoms arise within 4-8 hours after Dexedrine was last consumed.
 Withdrawal symptoms typically fade around the 5-6 day mark.

 Chronic Dexedrine addicts who have built up a tolerance to the drug are offered a tapered detox regime.
-Here patients are not expected to suddenly stop consuming Dexedrine but instead are gradually weaned off the drug.
-A tapered approach to Dexedrine detox means patients reach the abstinence goal without experiencing discomforting withdrawal symptoms.
+Here clients are not expected to suddenly stop consuming Dexedrine but instead are gradually weaned off the drug.
+A tapered approach to Dexedrine detox means clients reach the abstinence goal without experiencing discomforting withdrawal symptoms.

 Treating the psychological aspects of addiction

-Once Dexedrine withdrawal symptoms reduce patients are expected to tackle the emotional causes of addiction.
+Once Dexedrine withdrawal symptoms reduce clients are expected to tackle the emotional causes of addiction.
 Therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.